infantusgodfrey/infantusgodfrey/README.md

 ## 🎯 Open Source & Contributions

 Currently exploring opportunities to contribute to and create open-source projects in the DevOps/Cloud Security space.
 Interested in collaborations on:
-- 🔐 DevSecOps automation tools
+- 🔐 DevSecOps pipeline
-- ☁️ Infrastructure as Code templates
-- 📊 Cloud cost optimization utilities
+- ☁️ Cloud architecting
 - 🤖 Serverless/AI integration projects

 If you have a project in mind, **let's connect!**